hd9/aspnet-microservices/README.md

 via SMTP (you can use your Gmail, for example) for events that trigger that functionality.

-### Building the container
+### Building the Notification image
 To build the notification container, run:
 ```s
 docker build -t notification .
 ```

 ### Running the container
 To run the container, run:
 ```s
 docker run --name notification -p 21406:80 notification
 ```